Normal Approximation to Binomial Distribution

 A Binomial value of 3 becomes a Normal Distribution area between 2.5 and 3.5

-We use 0.5 because the Binomial distribution goes in steps of 1.
-The "bin" extends halfway to each neighbor.
+We use 0.5 because the Binomial steps go by 1.
+The bin stretches halfway to its neighbors.
+Let's try a full example.

 Example: Flipping a Coin